nourinawadd/IEEE-BE-NodeJS-Beginner/Week-7/Theoretical.md

+### Recap Section:
-1. **(3 pts.)** Explain the four types of function binding in JavaScript: implicit binding, explicit binding, new binding, and default binding.
+1. Explain the four types of function binding in JavaScript: implicit binding, explicit binding, new binding, and default binding.
 How do they differ from each other?
+   - Default binding: if the function housing a this reference is a standalone function, then that function is bound to the global object. (doesn't apply to strict mode)
+   - Implicit binding:

-2. **(2 pts.)** What will be the output of this code and why?
+3. What will be the output of this code and why?

 ```JS
 let student = {